jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 where:\
 [**input**] - > [**Filter**] - > [**Result**]

-And we can repiet class usin the coutres
+And we can repiet class using the counters.
+There are general counters and spesific
 ####  General Counters:
 ```
 * -> zero or more (greedy)